 Frequently Asked Questions

-ask about osteoarthritis care.
+Questions patients commonly ask about osteoarthritis care.

 Can osteoarthritis be managed without surgery?+

-Many patients with osteoarthritis, including those with advanced degeneration who have been told surgery is the only option, achieve significant improvement in pain and function through structured chronic care.
+Many patients with osteoarthritis, including those with advanced degeneration who have been told surgery is the only option, achieve significant improvement in pain and function through organised chronic care.
 Surgery is not inevitable for all patients.
 The critical factor is addressing the systemic contributors to cartilage degeneration, not just the joint mechanically.
 CLCC has patients who have been managing OA for 3–5 years without surgical intervention.

 What makes CLCC's approach different from physiotherapy?+